Updates

 "View of Richmond Palace, with some of the buildings towards Petersham.
 With Morris dancers" [3].

-One further reference before the 20th century is in a commentary on a play The Sad Shepherd by Ben Jonson written by FG Waldron in 1783 [4], that refers to a comment on the nature and use of a bladder on a stick by a fool in the play (page 255 - Additions and Corrections).
+One further 18th century reference is in a commentary on a play The Sad Shepherd by Ben Jonson written by FG Waldron in 1783 [4], that refers to a comment on the nature and use of a bladder on a stick by a fool in the play (page 255 - Additions and Corrections).

 "Mr. Waldron has informed us that he saw in the summer of 1783, at Richmond in Surrey, a Company of Morrice-Dancers from Abington(sic), accompanied by a fool in a motley-jacket, who carried in his hand a staff or truncheon, about two feet long, having a blown-up bladder fastened to one end of it; with which he either buffeted the crowd to keep them at a proper distance from the dancers, or played tricks for the spectators' diversion.
 The dancers and the fool were Berkshire husbandmen taking an annual circuit, collecting money from whoever would give them any; and (I apprehend) had derived the appendage of the bladder from custom immemoriall; not from Old Plays, or the commentaries theron."

-The evidence that a revival of Morris Dancing took place in Kingston is from the text at the bottom of Kingston Museum's copy of the Betley Window [5] that reads as follows
+Text at the bottom of Kingston Museum's iconic copy of the Betley Window [8] that reads as follows

 "This window (founded on a 16th Century window) was unveiled by Alderman George Huckle, JP, Mayor, to commemorate the coronation on the 22nd June 1911 of King George V and Queen Mary, and the revival on that occasion of the old Kingston-upon -Thames may-pole and morris dances."

-The research on the Betley window by the late John Price of St Alban's Morris Men here
+The research on the Betley window by the late John Price of St Alban's Morris Men [website]

 Though not in Kingston, it is interesting to note that between 1900 and The Great War only two Morris sides are recorded as having been founded.
 Thaxted Morris Men [website] started in 1911 and danced at their local coronation celebration, and Cambridge Morris Men [website] also started in 1911.

-Other Morris activity has been noted, for example from the Oxford University Morris Men's history [here].
+Other Morris activity has been noted, for example from the Oxford University Morris Men's history [website].

 "15 March 1912.
 The inaugural meeting of the Oxford Branch of the EFDS was held in the Corn Exchange.
 William Hamilton Fyfe of Merton occupied the Chair, and Mr Sharp gave a short lecture.
 He said this was a red-letter day in his life, as on it he welcomed the first child in the provinces born to the London parent society, and a fine large child it was.
 He considered it highly creditable that it had already turned out a Morris of men that could dance a jig that was very good Morris."